-- drop children off on South Taylor Street in front of the school. - avoid having children cross the street or the driveways. - have children use the walkways. - use the parking lot only when there is a need to enter the building. - enter the south driveway and proceed to the parking area behind the church for
+- drop children off on South Taylor Street in front of the school. - avoid having children cross the street or the driveways. - have children use the walkways. - use the parking lot only when there is a need to enter the building. - enter the south driveway and proceed to the parking area behind the church for afternoon pick-up. - refrain from backing onto Taylor Street. - refrain form parking in front of the church or school during pick-up. - refrain from making U-turns in front of the school.

-- afternoon pick-up.

-- refrain from backing onto Taylor Street.

-- refrain from making U-turns in front of the school.